bpops/treklist/README.md

 You will need to [generate an OMDb API key](https://www.omdbapi.com/apikey.aspx).
 Place the key in a text file called `api_key` in the repo's base directory.
 TrekList is built with python 3.9 and sqlite.

-To build the database, execute the `build_db.ipynb` notebook.
+To populate the database, execute the `build_db.ipynb` notebook.
 It will request all information from OMDb, then pull all posters and insert them into the primary sql database.

 ## Legal